-- 7.125 Before giving a general direction, we are required to consult the Bank of England, the FCA and the PRA as to the need for, and potential impact of, the proposed regulatory action (section 104(2) of FSBRA). - 7.126 We will also generally engage in public consultation by publishing a draft of the proposed general direction on our website, along with an explanation of its purpose, our reasons for proposing it (taking into account the matters we must have regard to when performing our functions under the PCIFRs), and a time frame for interested parties to respond.
-We will also take such other steps as we see fit to draw attention to the proposal (section 104(2) of FSBRA). - 7.127 We are not required to publish a draft direction for consultation if we consider that the delay involved would be prejudicial to the interests of service-users (section 104(10) of FSBRA). - 7.128 We will also, usually, publish a cost benefit analysis of the impact of the proposed general direction, including an estimate of the costs and benefits, where we consider that the proposal would lead to a significant increase in costs (section 104(3) and (11) of FSBRA).
-However, where it appears to us that the costs or benefits cannot reasonably be estimated, or where it is not reasonably practicable to produce an estimate, we will not include an estimate within our analysis but will give our opinion and an explanation of it instead (section 104(8) of FSBRA). - 7.129 We will usually allow a minimum of three weeks for intended subject(s) of the direction and any other person to make representations to us.
-The precise duration of the consultation will depend on the complexity of the proposed action and the circumstances surrounding it.
-For example, how much meaningful engagement we have already had with stakeholders on the particular issues.
-When we need to act quickly, we may allow for a shorter period of consultation.
+- 6.125 Before giving a general direction, we are required to consult the Bank of England, the FCA and the PRA as to the need for, and potential impact of, the proposed regulatory action (section 104(2) of FSBRA). - 6.126 We will also generally engage in public consultation by publishing a draft of the proposed general direction on our website, along with an explanation of its purpose, our reasons for proposing it (taking into account the matters we must have regard to when performing our functions under the PCIFRs), and a time frame for interested parties to respond.
+We will also take such other steps as we see fit to draw attention to the proposal (section 104(2) of FSBRA). - 6.127 We are not required to publish a draft direction for consultation if we consider that the delay involved would be prejudicial to the interests of service-users (section 104(10) of FSBRA). - 6.128 We will also, usually, publish a cost benefit analysis of the impact of the proposed general direction, including an estimate of the costs and benefits, where we consider that the proposal would lead to a significant increase in costs (section 104(3) and (11) of FSBRA).
+However, where it appears to us that the costs or benefits cannot reasonably be estimated, or where it is not reasonably practicable to produce an estimate, we will not include an estimate within our analysis but will give our opinion and an explanation of it instead (section 104(8) of FSBRA).

-&lt;sup>31 Regulation 3(4) PCIFRs
+33. Regulation 3(4) PCIFRs